Student with 3 test tubes with coloured liquids

 Please note that it is a requirement of the National Institutes of Health (NIH), that all applicants to this course should be a U.S. citizen or permanent resident in the U.S.

-The NIH OxCam doctoral programme was first established in 2001 and is primarily aimed at graduate students from the USA.
+The NIH OxCam doctoral course was first established in 2001 and is primarily aimed at graduate students from the USA.
 You must first apply to the NIH by early December, following which interviews for admission in the following Michaelmas term (October) are held in February in Bethesda, MD by NIH, Oxford and Cambridge University staff.
-The programme is highly competitive and the approximate number of places available this year is shown in the Key Facts section on this page.
-You can also apply to the NIH MD/PhD programme.
+The course is highly competitive and the approximate number of places available this year is shown in the Key Facts section on this page.
+You can also apply to the NIH MD/PhD course.

 Supervision

 The allocation of graduate supervision for this course is the responsibility of the Medical Sciences Doctoral Training Centre and/or closely-related departments, and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Medical Sciences Doctoral Training Centre and/or closely-related departments.
-Each student is expected to have co-supervision, meaning that they should select two Oxford supervisors in addition to the NIH supervisor.
+Each student is expected to have co-supervision, meaning that you should select two Oxford supervisors in addition to the NIH supervisor.
 One of the co-supervisors will be designated as the primary supervisor.
-Students should meet with their supervisors at least once a fortnight, on average, across a year.
+You should arrange to meet with your supervisor at least once a fortnight, on average, across a year.

 Assessment